-Splinter group of the St Ives Society of Artists made up of artists who worked in a modern abstract style which was very different from the traditional approach adopted by the majority of its members
+The Crypt Group were a splinter group of the St Ives Society of Artists made up of artists who worked in a modern abstract style that was very different from the traditional approach adopted by the majority of its members

 From its foundation in 1927 the St Ives Society of Artists was the dominating exhibition society of St Ives.
 In 1939 Dame Barbara Hepworth, Ben Nicholson and Naum Gabo moved to St Ives forming the core of what became a strong modern group in the colony.
 From about 1943 the St Ives Society sought to integrate the modern artists into its exhibitions but in practice their work tended to be hung in the least prominent places in the former church used for the exhibitions.